 Cinderella's punishment in Storybrooke is being pregnant for twenty-eight years, unable to give birth.

 The entire episode "Hat Trick" is terrifying.
 First there's the present-day situation of Jefferson drugging Emma and trapping her and Mary Margaret in his house and refusing to let them go until Emma, at gunpoint, gives in to his insane demands.
 And then there's Wonderland, which is just plain creepy, especially the court of the Queen of Hearts and the Queen of Hearts herself, who is shrouded by a red veil and, contrary to how she's normally portrayed in stories, speaks only in whispers.
 The line "Off with his head" is made genuinely frightening when she says it, and it's just as scary when the deranged Jefferson repeats it as he's preparing to shoot Emma.
+The shot of him sharpening his shears looks like something out of a horror movie.

 Even though he's a jerk, Gaston's fate is truly horrifying.
 His grand rescue of Belle from the "beast" lasts all of six seconds before Rumplestiltskin turns him into a rose, then presents to her as a token of his affection.
 Made even more worse than we don't actually know if this killed him or if he's still self-aware?!
 If so, he heard Belle basically admit she never felt anything for him, which she does whilst pruning bits off him!